joneschrisan/krss/the_standard.md

 If three or more lines are repeated anywhere in the code, within or outside functions and methods then that code should be placed inside a function or within a method.

 If the code is to do with an object then the code should be placed within a method for that object.
-Functions should only be created when the functionality has nothing to do with an object or is updating more than 2 objects.
+Functions should only be created when the functionality has nothing to do with an object or is updating 2 or more objects, though that function should call seperate methods within each object to update each object.

 ```php
 function my_function($foo) {